netzfisch/rpi-dyndns/README.md

 To customise change `ddclient.conf` to your needs, e.g. see possible configuration options at this [template file](https://github.com/ddclient/ddclient/blob/master/ddclient.conf.in).
 Make sure to use '@@hostname/login/password@@' syntax, otherwise variable replacement will fail!

-Than build for yourself and run again:
+Then build for yourself and run again:

     $ git clone git@github.com:netzfisch/rpi-dyndns.git && cd rpi-dyndns
     $ docker build -t netzfisch/rpi-dyndns:custom .